pasqal-io/pasqal-cloud/README.md

 workload=sdk.get_workload(workload.id)
 ```

-Once the workload has been processed you can fetch the result like this:
+Once the workload has been processed, you can fetch the result like this:

 ```python
 print(f"workload-id: {workload.id}, status: {workload.status}, result: {workload.result}")